The following is a guest post from John, a regular reader of Financial Samurai, on how to earn a six figure income right out of college.

 In true optimistic fashion, I interpreted that to be a guest post opportunity over four years later.
 Financial Samurai has been the only site I’ve followed consistently and it continues to inspire.
 I’m convinced he has secret writers to be able to put out so much content, but I’m honored to be a part of it!

 Calling All Juveniles Delinquents

 This post is for you.
-Now is the time to cut the crap out.
-The scoreboard of life started in 9th grade, and that means better grades and less Pokémon GO.
-The best ones were Pokémon Red and Blue anyway, but you’re too young for that, aren’t you?
+Now is the time to cut the crap out if you want to make a six figure income.
+The scoreboard of life started in 9th grade.
+And that means better grades and less Pokémon GO.
+The best ones were Pokémon Red and Blue anyway.
+But, you’re too young for that, aren’t you?